Initial Planning & Organizing

 Finding Out Realistic Remodeling Costs

-Take the time to research remodel costs in your community.
+When determining how much of a remodel can you afford, first take the time to research remodel costs in your community.
 While there are some fun online stories about people who have been able to remodel with virtually no money, you need to stick to hard facts and figures.
 What are the typical labor and materials charges for remodels in your city?
 You might be surprised at the answer.
-And, you'll save yourself - and general contractors - frustration from unrealistic remodeling cost expectations.
+And, you'll save yourself - and the general contractors in your area - frustration from unrealistic remodeling cost expectations.

 Organizing Your Remodeling Project Documentation